How to Submit a Claim

 - The video contains a real estate property walkthrough

 - Reasonable Expectation of Privacy

-The second element requires that the publication of personal information violates a reasonable expectation of privacy or other legal standard.
+The second element requires that the publication of personal information violates a reasonable expectation of privacy or other legal standards.
 In considering whether this element is satisfied, we will consider non-exclusive factors such as the following:

 - What were the apparent circumstances under which the complainant’s personal information was captured?
 If the complaint is about a video taken in a public space, the likelihood of a violation is reduced.
 On the other hand, if the complaint is about a video taken in a private space, such as a person’s home, there is a greater likelihood of a violation.

 - Did the claimant consent, impliedly or expressly, to the usage of their information?
 A video of a person giving an interview will generally not be removed.
 Similarly, an actor who signed a release will generally not be able to remove a video portraying them.